Nawaritta/Stocklerts/README.md

 ## Project Overview

 __Stocklerts__ derives its name from the combination of 'stock trading' and 'news alerts.'
-As the name suggests, the core idea of the project is to provide users with real-time stock price data and pertinant news, facilitating informed decision-making.
-In other words, the project aims to tackle the challenge of creating a DIY Bloomberg Terminal for individual traders.
+As the name suggests, the core idea of the project is to provide users with real-time stock price data and pertinent news, facilitating informed decision-making.

 The application is not a substitute for professional financial advice, stock market predictions, or comprehensive market analysis services.
 It does not provide buy/sell recommendations.
 However, it monitors stock prices, notifies users, and provides news articles not only about